 The main advantage of taking an AP course is advanced preparation for college.
 Additionally, students who score well on AP exams may receive college credit while still in high school.
 The AP exams are given every year in May.
 Scores are reported to the colleges designated by the student and range from 1 (no recommendation) to 5 (extremely qualified).
 Each college determines the scores to be accepted for credit.
 Colleges may award three, and sometimes six, hours of credit per test.
 It is the responsibility of the student to check with the colleges in which they are interested in to see if they accept AP exams for credits.

 What is the difference between an Honors and AP class?

-AP classes are college level courses that are more challenging and rigorous.
+AP classes are college-level courses that are more challenging and rigorous.
 AP classes require energetic, involved, and motivated, independent thinking students.
 Parents and students need to understand that AP curriculum is college-level and requires the commitment of time, positive attitude, self-discipline, and appitude to succeed.

 Why should I take an AP class?
 What will it do to my GPA?

 Students who succeed in AP courses generally do well in college as a result of rigorous academic preparation.
 AP classes are weighted on a higher scale.
 If you do well, your GPA will not be adversely affected.
 However, it is not advised to take numerous AP courses without serious consideration and teacher recommendations.
 Doing poorly in an AP course will affect your GPA.

 What AP courses/exams does Middle Creek High School offer?